kartik-neal/Project-Santa-Cruz-Preview/user-guides/updating/usb_updating.md

     ![cmd_flash](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/updating/images/usb_cmd_flash.png)

 1. Connect the supplied USB-C cable to the carrier board's USB-C port and to the host PC.
+If you are using a USB-C to USB-A cable (sold separately), connect the USB-A side to the PC and the USB-C side to the carrier board.

 1. In the PuTTY terminal, run the following commands: